-What Is Inclusion in Special Education?
-Why Parents Should Demand More
+Why Inclusion in Special Education Is Not Enough and Parents Should Demand More

 Some States Remain in the Dark Ages When It Comes to Special Education

 When our family moved to Central Oregon – escaping the traffic, crowds, and high prices in the Bay Area – we left something of immense value: high quality special education services for our autistic son.
 We had no idea Oregon (like many other states) remains in the Dark Ages when it comes to early intervention support such as speech and occupational therapies.
 The help that's given routinely in the Golden State is unavailable here – considered too costly and too questionable.